Ever go to an ATM to withdraw cash start walking back to your car?

 Roof scams are horrible things.

-Avoid strangers, high-pressure salesmen, and contractors who are hard to find or have no local history.
+Avoid strangers, high-pressure salesmen, contractors who are hard to find or have no local history.
 Also avoid anyone who pressures you to sign a contract or offer payment today.
 It’s best to avoid unreliable roofers.

 The only thing you should do today is to start looking for reputable roofers.

-You may already have storm damage and not even know it.
+You may already have storm damage not even know it.

 There’s no reason to get taken when you’re at your most vulnerable.